bekraft/bitub.jreality-build/README.md

 ### Clone bitub.jreality and set version number

-Some these version numbers are only provided by jReality project's home.
-Since now, it is set to 1.1.0.
+A version number is given by jReality project's home.
+It is set to 1.1.0.
 We can append a short head commit ID as build number to identify the source revision.

 ```